JamesInDigital/miyooDoomdeh/README.md

 Sets up folder structure and config files for Doom Wads (with companion deh files) for Miyoo Mini+ USE AT YOUR OWN CAUTION.
 Keep backups of the Wads/Dehs in case something goes wrong when the roms are being moved into folders, though I've never had an issue.

+VERSION HISTORY:
+v3 - First release to Github.
+Working for DOOM and DOOM II wads/dehs.
+Tested on Miyoo Mini+.

 THE SHORT:
 Doom wads/dehs in doom folder.
 Doom II wads/dehs in doom2 folder.
 Run python file.
 Copy Roms and Saves folder into root of Miyoo Mini.
 ONLY WORKS FOR BOOM COMPATIBLE WADS as Miyoo uses PrBOOM via retroarch.